 Coronavirus wreaked havoc on workers’ calendars.
-Our data showed workers became busier, we worked longer hours, and we saw our calendars get more chaotic after our employers started mandating that we work from home.
+We did some research to understand the specifics of the impact.
+We wanted to understand how work schedules changed as a result of mandatory WFH policies and where burnout and work-life balance fit into the picture.
+Our data showed workers became busier, worked longer hours, and saw our calendars get more chaotic after our employers started mandating that we work from home.

 1. Schedule time to optimize your calendar every week